Guide to Writing a Request for ProposalGetting Effective Solutions...Efficiently

 A well written RFP will return better solutions and improve your ROI

 Introduction to the Fleetistics Requests for Proposal Guide

 There is a lot of content online about the GPS tracking and telematics industry, but there is nothing written for companies and government agencies in the beginning stages of writing requests for proposal.
-With over 16 years of experience responding to RFPs, Fleetistics has the ability to fill that gap with a guide on writing an effective RFP for the GPS Tracking and Fleet Management industry.
+With over 16 years of experience responding to RFPs, Fleetistics has the ability to fill that gap with a guide to writing an effective RFP for the GPS Tracking and Fleet Management industry.
 A well-written request for proposal has potential to generate more responses, clarity in communication, and ultimately result in the best solution for the lowest investment.

 We often see unrealistic requirements and broad statements.
 While this is expected because customers and RFP writers are not always industry experts, an RFP without basic industry knowledge bears more questions than answers.
-This guide serves as a walk-though for the process of writing an effective RFP.
+This guide serves as a walk-through for the process of writing an effective RFP.

 Phase One — Getting Oriented

 Explaining the scope of information will also clarify your needs.
 There are many industry terms that offer a wide range of potential solution and options.
 For example, “engine diagnostics” may be defined as reading fault codes from vehicle computers, but there are many options for levels of data available.
 While writing an RFP, you should define the exact knowledge your company is trying to acquire by enabling engine diagnostics.
 Simply requesting engine diagnostics is inadequate because any company offering basic mass air flow or fuel tank level data will have met the requirement you defined.
 However, some GPS tracking systems, like the GO System, will provide all the available fault codes and status codes instead of just a few basic variables.